Downloading and Installing the Mindgard Extension

 You can specify the system prompt for the AI model.
 If you’re testing a model inference API directly, you may wish to include the real system prompt used by your application here to simulate its performance as part of the wider application.

-If the system prompt is not relevant to your tests, the default prompt used will be “Please answer the following question”
+When a custom system prompt is not relevant to your testing this field can be left blank.
+When not specified the default prompt, “Please answer the following question”, is used.

 Dataset